bbc/nmos-web-router/README.md

 # NMOS Web Router

-A web based application for connecting multicast RTP Senders and Receivers using AMWA NMOS IS-04 and IS-05
+A web based application for connecting multicast RTP Senders and Receivers using AMWA NMOS IS-04 and IS-05.
+This is a basic tool, intended to provide a reference example for implementors and to aid with testing.

 ## Getting Started